srv1n/dagger/src/taskagent/README.md

 The TaskAgent trait defines the interface for agents:
 - Name and description: Identifies the agent and its purpose.
 - Schemas: Specifies input/output JSON schemas for validation.
-- Execution: Implements the agent’s logic, interacting with the TaskManager and Cache.
+- Execution: Implements the agent's logic, interacting with the TaskManager and Cache.
 - Agents are registered globally via the GlobalAgentRegistry and can be invoked dynamically.

 ### Cache